 We make a recording of each Committee meeting apart from those agenda items which would infringe copyright or would not be dealt with in public for reasons of confidentiality.
 If you wish to have access to a recording, please contact HQ@lakedistrict.gov.uk stating the name and date of the meeting you wish to listen to.
 All requests for a copy of the recording are dealt with under the Freedom of Information procedure and timescale.

-For details about how to attend and speak at Committee meetings, please read Public speaking at Committee meetings (Word document).
-This should be read together with the Process for public speaking at Development Control Committee if you want to make speak about a planning application being considered by Development Control Committee.
+For details about how to attend and speak at Committee meetings, please read Public Attendance and Speaking at Committee Meetings (PDF).
+The process for Public Speaking at Development Control Committee is also contained within the above document should you want to speak about a planning application being considered by Development Control Committee.

 Want to know how matters are dealt with and what goes to committee?
 Read our Scheme of Delegation (PDF).